Policies

 1. DEFINITIONS

-1.1 "System Resources" means the CPU (Processor), Memory (RAM), disk storage and network adapter (NIC) used by a device, regardless of whether these components or the device are physical or virtualized.
+1.1 “System Resources” means the CPU (Processor), Memory (RAM), disk storage, and network adapter (NIC) used by a device, regardless of whether these components or the device are physical or virtualized.

-1.2 "PrivateIP address" means an IPv4 address that is part of the private IP address space, as defined by the IETF standard RFC 1918.
-This IP address is not directly accessible via the Internet.
+1.2 “Private IP address” means an IPv4 address that is part of the private IP address space, as defined by IETF standard RFC 1918.
+This IP address is not directly accessible from the Internet.

-1.4 "Availability of the Service" means the ability of the Service to perform as agreed in this agreement.
+1.4 “Service Availability” means the ability of the Service to function as agreed in this agreement.

-1.7."Primary Data Center" means the data center from which the Services are normally located and accessible.
+1.7.
+“Primary Data Center” means the data center from which the Services are normally located and accessible.

-1.9 "Service Request" means any request for support from the Customer to investigate a technical fault or to perform configuration changes in relation to the ITA PARATUS Services of which the Customer makes use.
+1.9“Service Request”means any request for support from the Customer to investigate a technical fault or to carry out configuration changes in relation to theInternet Technologies Angola, S.A.
+Services of which the Customer makes use.

 2. DURATION AND EARLY TERMINATION